GRB 250702BDE: Discovery

 It was initially detected by the Fermi Gamma-ray Space Telescope on July 2, 2025.
 About 10 hours earlier, the Einstein Probe had detected an associated X-ray transient.

 It was initially believed to have originated inside the Milky Way.
-A day after the initial detection, the Very Large Telescope showed the source to be extra-galactic; this was later confirmed by the Hubble Space Telescope.
+A day after the initial detection, the Very Large Telescope showed the source to be extragalactic; this was later confirmed by the Hubble Space Telescope.